This week's Agent Spotlight features Victoria Marini of Gelfman Schneider Literary Agents, Inc.

 What's the Buzz?

-Victoria Marini is a relatively new agent with growing buzz.
-She’s active on Twitter and her fun, friendly nature comes through there.
+Victoria Marini is active on Twitter and her fun, friendly nature comes through there.
 I definitely recommend following her.
 Not only will you get occasional updates on queries and fulls, you’ll get a great peek at her personality and interests.
 I’ve been nothing but impressed in my limited contact with her.

 Worth Your Time: